mageeanbrown/mageeanbrown.github.io/_projects/2_project.md

 During my junior year (2023), I was responsible for the steering system of the car.
 While we used a relatively simple rack and pinion steering system, designing the steering geometry to properly interact with the suspension, make tight turns, and be comfortable for the driver is extremely important.
 Because of this, I had to collaborate heavily with the suspension and ergonomics subsystems, which was a great experience in working with other people with different areas of expertise.

-Below are images of the assembly and some FEA that I ran on the bearing housing that the upper steering shaft sits in.
-I also ran many FEA simulations on the joint that connects the two shaft pieces.
+Below are images of the assembly and some FEA that I ran on the upper steering shaft, which connects the steering column with the steering wheel components.
+I also ran many FEA simulations on the bearing housing, which helps hold the steering shaft in place while allowing rotation.
 For these parts, it is primarily torque and lateral forces from the driver applied at the steering wheel that are important to consider.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">